 As every wedding guest knows, the dance music is vitally essential to establishing the vibe of the entire affair.
 As such, on our RSVP cards, we queried our guests as to “which song is most likely to get you on the dance floor.”
 Just to be clear, I know EXACTLY which songs get ME on the dance floor, I just thought it’d be a nice touch, gracious and “hostessy” to sprinkle a few other songs into the Wedding Mix.
 You know, songs other people like.

-The response cards have been rolling in to the mailbox for the past few weeks and we’ve been thoroughly entertained by our guests’ selections.
-As expected, all those song suggestions prompted a conversation about our upcoming meeting with the DJ to construct the dance song list, which elicited this comment from Emilie:
+The response cards have been rolling in to the mailbox for the past few weeks.
+As expected, all the song suggestions prompted a conversation about our upcoming meeting with the DJ to construct the dance song list, which elicited this comment from Emilie:

 “There are a few songs that I definitely don’t want played under any circumstances at the wedding!”

 I nod my head vigorously in agreement, assuming that Mother and Daughter were on the exact same page about some of the ridiculous songs out there that we definitely don’t want the DJ to play.
 I could only imagine which songs from my personal list of “TOP 10 MOST ANNOYING DANCE SONGS EVER” we would jointly agree to ban.